yanick29/openeobench/docs/source/examples/visualization-examples.rst

 Visualization Examples
 ====================

-This section demonstrates various visualization capabilities of OpenEO Bench for analyzing and presenting results.
+This section demonstrates various visualization capabilities of openEObench for analyzing and presenting results.

 Basic Result Visualization
 ---------------------------